rotundasoftware/backbone-courier/README.md

 Easily bubble events ("messages") up your view hierarchy in your [Backbone.js](http://backbonejs.org/) applications.

 ## Benefits
-* Provides an intuitive message path through which views can communicate, free of explicit dependencies.
+* Provides a hierarchal message path through which views can communicate.
 * Is designed to promote encapsulation of concerns, and does not rely on the use of application globals.
 * Makes it easy to modify messages for larger contexts as they bubble up your view hierarchy.
 * Takes advantage of existing DOM tree to automatically infer view hierarchy structure (by default).
-* Allows child views to call functions on their parent views that return values, without explicit dependencies.
+* Allows child views to call functions on their parent views that return values.
-* Fits together with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) so parents can easily act on messages from particular children.
+* Fits together with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) so parents can act on messages from particular children.
-* No cleanup necessary when views are removed.

 ## How it works

 Include Backbone.Courier in your project.
-Now you can mixin Backbone.Courier functionality to your views:
+Now you can mixin Backbone.Courier to your views:

 ```javascript
 var myView = new Backbone.View();